-This time, we have a Mandarin language documentary film directed and co-written by the Chinese filmmaker Jia Zhangke.
+This time, we have a Mandarin-language documentary film directed and co-written by the Chinese filmmaker Jia Zhangke.
 The film explores the lives of three generations who are based in Chengdu.
-The focus of this film lies on the closing of a state-owned factory that would be turned into a modern apartment complex.
+The focus of this film lies in the closing of a state-owned factory that would be turned into a modern apartment complex.

 By dealing with the personal life of the eight characters, the director tries to trace the history of China and the restless sociopolitical changes.
 Along with the usual documentary-style storytelling, this film has a fictive tone, so it’s often categorized as a docudrama.